eurekaylj/learn-git/Gitisgood.md

-Git is a version control system.
+Git Is a version control system.

-Git is free software.
+Git Is free software.

+oh.
+Git is so good